RutvikMendpara/lru-kvstore/docs/concurrency.md

 ## Overview

 This KVStore supports concurrent access for:
-- Multiple `get()` readers (lock-free via atomic pointers)
+- Multiple `get()` readers (lock-free)
-- Single `put()` writer (protected by spinlock)
+- Multiple `put()` writers (via sharding)

 ## Design

+- Store is sharded: each shard has its own hash table, spinlock, and LRU list.
-- Each bucket uses `std::atomic<Node*>` for safe reads.
+- Each bucket uses `std::atomic<Node*>` for safe, lock-free reads.
+- Writers acquire per-shard `SpinLock` to insert/evict safely.
-- Global LRU list is modified only by writer thread.
+- LRU list is shard-local and only updated by the writer.
-- Writer uses `SpinLock` to ensure mutual exclusion on insert/evict.
-- Reader threads do not update LRU order to avoids contention.
+- Readers do not modify LRU to avoid contention.

 ## Guarantees